ReshmithaBathala/ecommerce/README.md

 ##Set up instructions
-npm install
+--npm install
-npm start
+--npm start

 ##Functionality added
-When an unauthenticated user tries to access the Home Route, then the page is navigated to Login Route When an authenticated user tries to access the Home Route, then he can access all the features on home tab When an authenticated user tries to logout, then the page is navigated to Login Route When an unauthenticated user tries to login then the page is navigated to Register Route
+--When an unauthenticated user tries to access the Home Route, then the page is navigated to Login Route.
+--When an authenticated user tries to access the Home Route, then he can access all the features on home tab.
+--When an authenticated user tries to logout, then the page is navigated to Login Route.
+--When an unauthenticated user tries to login then the page is navigated to Register Route.

 ##styling used
 CSS Styling,
 Bootstrap

 ## dependencies installed
-  #frontend:
-react-router-dom
-react-icons
+--#frontend:
+react-router-dom,
+react-icons,
 js-cookie

   #backend:
-express
-cors
-body-parser
-sqlite
-sqlite3
-bcrypt
+express,
+cors,
+body-parser,
+sqlite,
+sqlite3,
+bcrypt,
 jsonwentoken

 ## Backend deployed link